darkforestry/amms-rs/README.md

 ## Adding an AMM
  - TODO: Add a straight forward explanation of what needs to happen to add a new AMM

+Adhere to the interface you will see where it breaks but also highlight where it breaks Also add sim swap, sim swap mut, swap calldata, and list others

 ## Running Examples